YankaiW/pytorch-model-data-science/README.md

 * Regressor
   * DNNNetRegressor
+  * CNNNetRegressor
 * Classifier
+  * DNN1DClassifier
-  * DNNNetClassifier
+  * CNN1DClassifier

-which can be invoked from there directly when necessary.
+which can be invoked from there directly when needed.

 ### PyTorch Model Training and Validation